Travel and Business Expenses

 I am Faculty/Staff, what should I know about renting a car?

-You should not purchase additional insurance (e.g. Collision Damage Waiver) when renting a car for Boston University business, as all travelers are automatically covered under BU’s insurance policy.
-Any additional insurance purchased by travelers will not be reimbursed.
-For additional details, please refer to BU’s Risk Management website.
-Boston University also has a number of discounted car rental rates.
-A complete list is available here.
+DOMESTIC: Faculty, staff, and students should not purchase additional insurance (e.g. Collision Damage Waiver) when renting a car domestically for Boston University business, as all travelers are automatically covered by BU insurance.
+Any additional insurance purchased will not be reimbursed.
+Exception: travelers not employed by BU (e.g. visiting researchers) are not covered by BU insurance and may purchase additional rental insurance.

 Can I extend a business trip for personal travel?